Isaac Israëls: Biography

 At the outbreak of the First World War he was living in London, where he found new subjects in horse-riding at Rotten Row and in ballerinas and boxers.
 He returned to Holland for the duration of the war, living alternately in The Hague, Amsterdam and Scheveningen, where he worked primarily as a portrait painter.
-Amongst his sitters was Magaretha Gertrud Zelle, better known as Mata Hari, executed as a spy in France in 1917.
+Amongst his sitters was Margaretha Gertrud Zelle, better known as Mata Hari, executed as a spy in France in 1917.
 Her portrait can be seen at the Kröller-Müller Museum.
 Other sitters included Johanna van Gogh-Bonger and the feminist physician Aletta Jacobs, although he also portrayed ordinary subjects such as girls in the street and telephone operators.

 Following the war, Israëls visited Paris, Copenhagen, Stockholm and London.
 He spent the years 1921 to 1922 travelling in India and the Dutch East Indies, sketching and painting the vibrant life of South East Asia and notably the gamelan players of Bali.

 On his return, he settled at Koninginnegracht 2, The Hague, his deceased parents' home, where he remained for the rest of his life, nevertheless making regular trips abroad to London, Italy and the French Riviera.

-At the age of 63, he won a Gold Medal at the 1928 Olympic Games for his painting "Cavalier rouge" (Ruiter in rode rok, Red Rider), an art competition then being part of the games.
+At the age of 63, he won a gold medal at the 1928 Olympic Games for his painting "Cavalier rouge" (Ruiter in rode rok, Red Rider), an art competition then being part of the games.
 He participated in two other Olympic Games art competitions, 1924 at Paris and 1932 at Los Angeles.

 He died at home, in The Hague on 7 October 1934, aged 69, two days after he was hit by a car, a street accident.
 His partner at that time was Sophie de Vries.